evennia/evennia/docs/1.0-dev/_sources/Coding-Utils.md.txt

 ## Text utilities

 In a text game, you are naturally doing a lot of work shuffling text back and forth.
-Here is a *non-complete* selection of text utilities found in `evennia/utils/utils.py` (shortcut `evennia.utils`).
+Here is a *non- complete* selection of text utilities found in `evennia/utils/utils.py` (shortcut `evennia.utils`).
 If nothing else it can be good to look here before starting to develop a solution of your own.

 ### utils.fill()

 This flood-fills a text to a given width (shuffles the words to make each line evenly wide).
 It also indents as needed.

 ```python
      outtxt = fill(intxt, width=78, indent=4)